dkinzler/flutter-quotes/README.md

 * Testing: unit, widget and integration tests
 * Performance profiling

-The source code of the app is organized by feature, e.g. the code for the search and favorites feature can be found in the folders `lib/search` and `lib/favorites` respectively.
+The source code of the app is organized by feature, e.g. the code for the search and favorites features can be found in the folders `lib/search` and `lib/favorites` respectively.

 ## Documentation